tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 --- abstract

-This document makes several prescriptions regarding the following key exchange methods in TLS, most of which have been superseded by better options:

-1. This document deprecates the use of RSA key exchange.

-2. It limits the use of Diffie Hellman key exchange over a finite field to avoid, to the fullest extent possible, known vulnerabilities and improper security properties.

-3. It discourages the use of static elliptic curve Diffie Hellman cipher suites.
+This document deprecates the use of RSA key exchange and Diffie Hellman over a finite field in TLS 1.2, and discourages the use of static elliptic curve Diffie Hellman cipher suites.

 Note that these prescriptions apply only to TLS 1.2 since TLS 1.0 and 1.1 are deprecated by {{!RFC8996}} and TLS 1.3 either does not use the affected